 “Pork lunch meat . . .”
 I repeated slowly, and then it hit me.
 SPAM!

 Spam . . .
 It always got a bad rap.
-I actually kind of liked the stuff, or at least had fond memories of it: camping with my dad as a kid, peeling off the tin lid with that little key stuck to the bottom of the can, cutting the block of pressed meat into thick slices, watching them sizzle and spit in the pan while the wonderful aroma of fried pork filled the crisp mountain air.
+I actually liked the stuff, or at least had fond memories of it: camping with my dad as a kid, peeling off the tin lid with that neat little key, cutting the block of pressed meat into thick slices, watching them sizzle and spit in the pan while the wonderful aroma of fried pork filled the crisp mountain air.
 Spam and eggs — Yes! — a great camping combination.
 My mouth was watering just thinking about it.
 But then, we had no eggs on board and no chance of frying.

 But where were the crackers?